SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-28
 - How to create multiple environments with terraform in 3 ways ?
 Using same code but with different configuration ?
-- First method is terraform.tfvars & what does this do ?
 - How do you control different environments in tfvars method ?
 Using "startswith" function ?
 - We create different buckets & dynamodb tables for Dev & Prod in tfvars method.
 - And also we create different folders for Dev & Prod in VS.
-- Can we use 1 bucket for both Dev and Prod in tfvars method ?
+- Can we use 1 bucket for both Dev & Prod in tfvars method ?
 YES!
 - So create 2 Buckets & 2 Dynamodb tables in aws console in tfvars method ?
-- You need to initialize Dev backend while "terraform init" & same for Prod also.
+- You need to initialize Dev backend while terraform init & same for Prod also.
 - When you are switching from one env to another env, you must reinitialize it.
 - Then you can terraform plan, apply (or) destroy using -var-file
 - What if you forgot to give -var-file ?
 It will load default values from variables.tf
 - What if you commented variables.tf file ?
 It will ask the user to prompt inputs.
 - So that you will come to know i forgot to give -var-file.
-- Only 1 bucket is created for workspace, inside that it will automatically create a default folder "env:/" and inside this env folder, terraform will automatically create Dev/Prod workspaces.
+- Only 1 bucket is created in workspace, inside that it will automatically create a default folder env:/ and inside this env folder, terraform will automatically create Dev/Prod workspaces.
-- If you want to know workspace commands just "terraform workspace"
+- If you want to know workspace commands just terraform workspace
 - How to create workspace ? "terraform workspace new dev" do it in gitbash.
 - When you are using terraform it has default variable that is "terraform.workspace"
 - So we use "lookup" function in workspace method to control different environments.
-- lookup(map, key) ---> Giving input as map and passing the key below is the example.
+- lookup(map, key) ---> Giving input as map & passing the key below is the example.
-- lookup(var.instance_type, terraform.workspace) ---> 1st one is map and another is key.
+- lookup(var.instance_type, terraform.workspace) ---> 1st one is map & another is key.
 - So which approach is better ?
 Tfvars, Workspace, Different repos for different envs ?
 - Provisioners are used to execute the commands on a local machine (or) remote server after it's created, typically used for initial configuration like boot strapping.
-- Provisioners are used only for instances (or) EC2.
+Provisioners are used only for ec2.
 - What is local-exec provisioner in terraform & what is the syntax ?
 It enables a keyword ${self.id}
-- Local-exec --> Run on your local machine --> Use case is to notify, trigger local scripts etc --> No remote access is need.
 - What is remote-exec provisioner in terraform & what is the syntax ?
+- Local-exec --> Run on your local machine --> Use case is to notify, trigger local scripts --> No remote access is need.
-- Remote-exec --> Runs on your remote server --> Use case is to install softwares, configure ec2 post setup, need SSH/WinRM to access remote host.
+- Remote-exec --> Runs on your remote server --> Use case is to install softwares, configure ec2 post setup, need SSH/WinRM connection to access remote host.
 - What is the disadvantage of local-exec ?
-Local-exec provisioner runs only one time not every time.
+Local-exec provisioner run only one time not every time.
 - Provisioners are useful to integrate terraform with configuration management tools like ansible to get end to end automation.
 - We can write multiple provisioners also like for example "on_failure = continue" nothing but same as ignore errors in ansible.
-- What is the difference between Terraform and Ansible ?
+- What is the difference between Terraform & Ansible ?
 - We can also create ec2 instances using ansible but it does not have state file as terraform does, that is why terraform is best for creation of infrastructure & ansible is best for configuration management.
 - What is Creation time & Destroy time in terraform ?
 Why we use them ?